code-saturne/code_saturne/docs/doxygen/developer_guide/node_level_parallelism.md

 - Languages designed specifically for HPC, such as [Chapel](https://chapel-lang.org).

 - Domain-specific languages (DSL), which are usually based on a form of preprocessing to generate complex code in a mainstream language from simpler patterns tailored to a application domain.

-Note that the mainstream language extensions listed above, as well as Kokkos, and many DSLs are all based on C++.
+Note that the mainstream language extensions listed above, as well as Kokkos, and many DSLs are all based on C++, which is the main driver for switching code_saturne from C to C++.

-None of these approches is currently as ubiquitous or portable as the C and C++ basis with host-based OpenMP directives on which most of code_saturne is built:
+None of the approches listed above is currently as ubiquitous or portable as the C++ basis with host-based OpenMP directives on which most of code_saturne is built.

-- OpenMP would be expected to be the most portable solution here, but handling of accelerators was quite incomplete up until OpenMP 5.2 (and should be further improved in OpenMP 6.0), and most compilers installed on our machines do not yet support this version of the standard.
+- OpenMP would be expected to be the most portable solution here, but handling of accelerators was quite incomplete up until OpenMP 5.2, and various attempts at using OpenMP offload over the year have stumbled on compiler and toolchain robustness issues and dissapointing performance.

-- OpenACC currently has more mature accelerator offload support than openMP, but seems supported by fewer vendors, so it could be considered mainly as a short-term approach.
+- OpenACC seems supported by very few vendors, and shared experiences from other codes using OpenACC have shown that this approach compiler and hardware dependence is very strong here, with limited actual portability.

-- Kokkos is well established, but would add a critical and very intrusive dependency on all architectures, so is avoided for now.
+- Kokkos is well established, but would add a critical and very intrusive dependency on all architectures, so is avoided for now, though will be tested in the context of code_saturne.

-### Selected programming models
+### Selected programming model

 Given these constraints, the current strategy regarding accelerator support is the following:

-- Use CUDA for the most common hot-spots (sparse linear-system solutions and gradient reconstruction), so as to benefit from previous work on the code, albeit in a non-portable manner.
+- Use CUDA for the most common hot-spots on NVIDIA GPUs (sparse linear-system solutions and gradient reconstruction), so as to benefit from previous work on the code, albeit in a non-portable manner.

-- Use OpenMP offload when available in other parts of the code (requiring a recent compiler to actually use accelerated devices, but allowed (and at worst ignored) also on base code).

-- Possibly migrate some code to C++, or DPC++ if this standard gains traction, to be able to benefit from convergence or at least similarity of C++-based approaches.
-This could be the preferred long-term solution.

-- Use the aforementioned memory management wrappers from \ref cs_base_accel.cxx so as to be able to combine approaches and manage arrays used in accelerated algorithms from non-accelerated functions in other sections of the code.
+- Use a Lambda-based `parallel_for` construct allowing multiple back-ends:
+  - Loop-based OpenMP on CPU (always available).
+  - CUDA kernel on NVIDIA GPUs.
+  - SYCL kernel on all supported systems.
+  - OpenMP offload (partial) on supported GPUs.
+  - Can be extended.

+  This mechanism uses Lambda functions to allow generation of code for the appropriate device.

 Host-level parallelism
 ----------------------